BrewBlox/brewblox-documentation/docs/dev/decisions/20180522_crosscompilation_revisited.md

 ## Context

-Previous research (docker_crosscompilation.md) concluded that cross compiling ARMv7 Docker images was not feasible.
+[Previous research ](./20180314_docker_crosscompilation) concluded that cross compiling ARMv7 Docker images was not feasible.

 Re-evaluating used references indicated that a solution was not yet considered.